dehezhang2/Notes/3402/CS3402_Database_System.md

     ![](屏幕快照 2019-04-03 下午5.50.08.png)

-    * Insertion: Btree starts with a single root node at level 0
+    * Insertion: B-tree starts with a single root node at level 0

       * Once the root is full with p –1 search key values and we attempt to insert another entry into the tree, the root node splits into two nodes at level 1
       * Only the middle value is kept in the root node and the rest of the values are split evenly between the other two nodes => **==middle node doesn’t stay at previous level anymore==**
       * When a non-root node is full and a new entry is inserted into it, that node is  split into two nodes at the same level, and the middle entry is moved to the parent node along with two pointers to the new split nodes
       * If the parent node is full, it is also split

-    * index size: suppose the pointer limit is 23 and each of the node is 69% full, thus there are $0.69*23=16$ pointers to next level, therefore on level $k$
+    * index size: suppose the pointer limit is 23 and each of the node is 69% full, thus there are $0.69*23=16​$ pointers to next level, therefore on level $k​$
       $$
       Node\# = {pointer\#}^k \\
       current\ level\ pointer\# = {pointer\#}^{k+1} \\